The divine Devil's Lake

 It was fed by a small waterfall, and we could see more whitewater farther down Skillet Creek, running between the moist, terraced walls of the gorge.

-That appealing little pocket whetted our appetite for discovery, so we drove down U.S. 12 to the Land of Evermor, where salvager Tom Every has turned spare parts into whimsical folk art, most famously the For-evertron, a time and intergalactic travel contraption that may be the world's largest scrap-metal sculpture.
+That appealing little pocket whetted our appetite for discovery, so we drove down U.S. 12 to the Land of Evermor, where salvager Tom Every turned spare parts into whimsical folk art, most famously the For-evertron, a time and intergalactic travel contraption that may be the world's largest scrap-metal sculpture.

-In their own way, the recycled pieces were as beautiful as Pewits Nest, and Every considers himself as much a conservator as the folks at the DNR and Nature Conservancy.
+In their own way, the recycled pieces were as beautiful as Pewits Nest, and Every, who died in 2020, considered himself as much a conservator as the folks at the DNR and Nature Conservancy.

 "We're only here a short time," said Every, who started building his art park in 1983.
 "We've got to leave this planet something.
 We've got to leave it a little better than we found it."

 In the Baraboo Hills, people preserve things.
 At the Mid-Continent Railway Museum in nearby North Freedom, you can ride on restored coaches behind old locomotives.